nick3516/group07-Project/README.md

 - Sam Fair: I am a fourth-year Mechanical Engineering Undergrad gathering insight into data analytics and general computer proficiency.
 - Nick Sewell: I am a fourth-year Mechanical Engineering student with a keen interest in computer science and data analysis.
-- Justin Farrell: It's a me, Justin-o!
+- Justin Farrell: I'm a fourth year Electrical Engineering student.
+It's true that EE is better than ME.

 ## References